 Born and raised in Los Angeles, Cooper attended Middlebury College, and then taught high school in New Orleans before settling permanently in New York City in 1996, where he earned an MFA from Columbia University.
-He currently lives with his wife and their children in both Atlanta and New York City.
+He currently lives with his wife and their children in both Atlanta and New York City, and is currently a professor of creative writing at Emory University.